maddiereddy/PlugHubs/README.md

 API Capstone project for Thinkful Full Stack Flex program

 ## What it does
-Helps users locate electric vehicle charging stations geographically using the NREL API with Google Maps
+Helps users locate electric vehicle charging stations geographically using the NREL API with Google Maps Javascript API

 ## Description
 The app helps users find all the electric vehicle charging stations near them (using geolocation),